TriKro/rsb-content/part6-evaluative_product_experiment/takeaway-test.md

 ### Potential Biases

 Sunk cost bias is when we have put so much effort into a project that we will not abandon it regardless of how little value it adds.
 Removing a feature frequently leads to this problem.
-We built this feature, and we will likely react negatively to the idea of removing it.
+We built this feature and will likely react negatively to the idea of removing it.

 ### Field Tips